iporepos/pem/docs/about.rst

 At the foundation level, the workflow integrates diverse spatial datasets, including:

 * **Bathymetry** – ocean depth and seabed morphology.
-* **Habitats** – distribution and characteristics of marine ecosystems.
+* **Ocean Habitats** – distribution and characteristics of marine environments that provide ecosystem services.
-* **Uses of the ocean** – spatial footprint of human activities across sectors such as fisheries, energy and transportation.
+* **Ocean Users** – spatial footprint of human activities across sectors such as fisheries, energy and transportation.
-* **Coastal hubs** – ports, cities, and infrastructure nodes that influence or depend on marine uses.
+* **Land Hubs** – ports, cities, and infrastructure nodes that receives direct economic benefits from activities in the ocean.
+* **Coastal features** - other important geographical features of the coastline that influence the definition of management units.

 These datasets serve as the basis for constructing higher-level spatial information layers.